TIBCOSoftware/snappydata/docs/howto.md

 SnappyData Leader pid: 9699 status: running Distributed system now has 3 members.
   Other members: localhost(9368:locator)<v0>:16944, 192.168.63.1(9519:datastore)<v1>:46966
 ```

-You can check the status of a running cluster using following command:
+**Check Status**: You can check the status of a running cluster using the following command:

 ```
 $ sbin/snappy-status-all.sh